LithoCoders/dailycpp/EffectiveModernC++/chapter5/Item26_Overloading_on_universal_references_and_problems.md

 "Functions taking universal references are the greediest functions in C++.
 They instantiate to create exact matches for almost any type of argument (except few types in Item 30).
 The universal overload vacuums up far more argument types than expected."

-## Perfect-forwarding constructors
+Overloading on universal references leads to the universal reference overload being called more frequently than expected

+## Overloading on universal reference of member functions
-*Credit to ISLA*
+*Credits to ISLA*

-The same problem happens when you overload on constructors taking universal reference.
+The same problem happens when you overload on constructors taking universal reference (perfect-forwarding constructors).
 Consider example:

 ```c++
 #include <string>